zoom/node.js-chatbot-cli/README.md

 ### 4. **`log`: Raw http request information which you can use to perform logging.**

-default support three log types,the first one is http that request zoom openapi&auth&sendmessage.The second one is webhook that ZOOM IM request the bot app.The last one is error_notice type,it is triggered by http&webhook error happens
+The default supports three log types, the first are requests that calls a Zoom API or sends a Zoom message.
+The second one are commands that users type into the Zoom Chat.
+The last one is error_notice type, and it is triggered by request errors on both sides.

-If you use *let {request}=res.locals* to request other platform openapi,we also log the http information in the callback.
+If you use *let {request}=res.locals* to request other platform's api, you can also log the http information in the callback.
 (Request is the method which wrap [node-fetch](https://www.npmjs.com/package/node-fetch) and put form-data and form-parameters in simple object)

 ```js
    //auto support three types log which you can see in this function